Gammerdinger/sex-SNP-finder/README.md

 ==============
 Background
 --------------
 Sex_SNP_finder.pl was designed to find nucleotides that were fixed at a site in one population and polymorphic at the same site in a different population.
-It is also designed to look for regions of differentiation using a sliding window approach.
+It is also designed to look for regions of differentiation using a non-overlapping window approach.
 Initially, the program was used to compare between males and females, in order to find mutations potentially responsible for sex-determination.
-However, it is applicable to any population where one nucleotide is fixed in one pool and in a frequency of interest in another pool.
+However, it is applicable to any population where a nucleotide is fixed in one pool and in a frequency of interest in another pool.
 Furthermore, functionality has been added to calculate Fst at each nucleotide that is polymorphic, not just those fitting the Sex_SNP_finder.pl criteria.
 This method was a derivation from Kofler et al. 2011's Popoolation2 calculation and treats deletions as a "5th nucleotide" when calculating Fst, a nuance not in Popoolation2.
-This calculation was not included in the BMC Genomics version of Sex_SNP_finder.pl
+This calculation was not included in the BMC Genomics version of Sex_SNP_finder_now.pl

 ### Citation